 Whether you're a developer or a designer, everyone has a role to play in making websites more accessible and usable for site visitors.
-Our design and development teams got together to create this checklist of high-priority tasks you can execute to make your site more accessible.
-These are some of the issues that affect users of assistive technologies the most, so they should be first on your list when you're forming a plan to improve website accessibility.
+Our design and development teams collaborated to create this checklist of high-priority tasks you can complete to make your site more accessible.
+These are some of the issues that affect users of assistive technologies most, so they should be at the top of your list when you're forming a plan to improve website accessibility.

 Accessibility Checklist